-It should be noted that because the measurement date was 30 June 2014, the data in the above table does not include the \$570,000 contribution above the actuarially determined contribution of \$130,214 that was made in December of 2014.
-The data also does not reflect the 2014/2015 investment returns that were approximately 2.4% (5.1% less than expected) which will result in some increased liability that will offset a portion of the additional funds contributed towards the District's overall unfunded pension liability.
+It should be noted that because the measurement date was 30 June 2015, the data in the above table does not include the \$700,000 contribution above the actuarially determined required contribution that was made in February of 2015.
+The data also does not reflect the 2015/2016 investment returns that were approximately 0.61% (6.89% less than expected), which will result in some increased liability that will offset a portion of the additional funds contributed towards the District's overall unfunded pension liability.
 The District will continue to closely monitor its pension liability as well as make additional contributions in future years in an effort to achieve its goal of fully funded status.
-As of the 30 June 2014 measurement date the District's proportionate share of the fiduciary net position (funded status) was 84.18%.
+As of the 30 June 2015 measurement date, the District's proportionate share of the fiduciary net position (funded status) was 90.61%.

-The District also maintains a trust account with CalPERS to address its Other Post Employment Benefits (OPEB) funding requirement (also commonly referred to as GASB 45).
+The District also maintains a trust account with CalPERS to address its Other Post-Employment Benefits (OPEB) funding requirement (also commonly referred to as GASB 45).
 A conservative approach has been adopted with respect to contributions and expected investment returns.
 Every two years the District is required to have an actuarial valuation performed to determine its liability and net position.
-The 2013 valuation report reflected the District's decision to adopt a moderate investment strategy (CalPERS strategy 2 - mix of stocks, bonds and cash investments with stocks comprising approximately 55% of the portfolio), a discount rate of 6% (1.06% less than the CalPERS discount rate of 7.06% for investment strategy 2), and early recognition of the implicit subsidy of retiree premiums.
-Even with these changes the District was able to maintain a funded status in excess of 80%.
+The 2015 valuation report reflected the District's decision to continue a moderate investment strategy (CalPERS strategy 2 - mix of stocks, bonds and cash investments with stocks comprising approximately 55% of the portfolio) and adopt a discount rate of 5.5% (1.56% less than the CalPERS discount rate of 7.06% for investment strategy 2).
+As of 30 June 2016, the District has been able to achieve a funded status of 91.16%.